Teen Pregnancy and Childbearing

 Information on miscarriages (or fetal losses) is derived from the pregnancy history data collected from multiple cycles of the National Survey of Family Growth, conducted by NCHS.

 Birth data are based on the National Vital Statistics System (NVSS) and are shared with the CDC through the Vital Statistics Cooperative Program.
 Federal law mandates national collection and publication of birth certificate data as part of the NVSS.
-Therefore, although pregnancy data reported by the CDC’s National Center for Health Statistics (NCHS) are only available through 2010, birth data are the 2015 preliminary birth data.
+Therefore, although pregnancy data reported by the CDC’s National Center for Health Statistics (NCHS) are available through 2015, birth data are the 2016 final data.

 Abortion estimates are from abortion surveillance information collected from the majority of states by the Centers for Disease Control and Prevention (CDC); these estimates are adjusted to national totals by the Guttmacher Institute

 Content last reviewed on December 8, 2016